Sega: The Dark History Behind Mauritius’ National Dance

 Before the 16th Century, Mauritius was uninhabited by humans.
 In fact, despite its discovery by Portuguese sailors in 1507, there was no permanent human settlement on the island until the Dutch arrived in 1638.
 Even then, their attempts to properly establish a colony repeatedly fell through and they abandoned the island completely in 1710.
 Despite their failures, they still left their mark: the Dutch managed to completely eradicate the Dodo during their stay on the island.

-Rarely in history have colonisers done the hard work themselves, and unfortunately, the same story applies to these islands.
-The French held African slaves on Réunion, then named Île Bourbon, and brought them over to Isle de France as they colonised.
-In fact, as the island’s population grew dramatically throughout the 18th century, it is estimated that a staggering 80 percent of the island’s population were slaves, with the total number of slaves on the island reaching a shocking 60,000 by the early 19th century.
+Rarely in history have colonisers done the hard work themselves, and unfortunately the same story applies to these islands.
+The French held enslaved Africans on Réunion, then named Île Bourbon, and brought them over to Isle de France.
+In fact, as the island’s population grew dramatically throughout the 18th century, it is estimated that a staggering 80 per cent of the island’s population were enslaved, with the total number of enslaved Africans on the island reaching a shocking 60,000 by the early 19th century.

-These slaves had few solaces, but one thing they could do, on rare occasions, was come together and dance.
+These enslaved Africans had few solaces, but on rare occasions, the one thing they could do was come together and dance.
 Music was provided using hand-made instruments of various forms and the dance was developed as an expression of the pain they had to endure.
 The music, and the dance which accompanied it, came to be known as Sega.

 Sega’s music is played on a variety of instruments.
 Traditional instruments include the Ravanne, which is made of goat skin and provides the main rhythm of the song; the Moutia, a simple hand drum; and the Maravanne, a type of rattle.
 Various types of cymbal are also included, and modern Sega will often see the use of a Triangle.
 Every instrument plays its part in the story of Sega; for example, the rhythm of the Ravanne signifies a heartbeat, and the high-pitched tones of the cymbal or triangle represent the sound of the shackles to which the slaves’ feet were bound.